Remove Unused CSS

 You can also see more details in the Technical notes section of this article.

-If the Separate cache files for mobile devices feature is enabled, WP Rocket will create mobile-specific Used CSS as well as Used CSS for the desktop.
+With the Mobile Cache, WP Rocket will create mobile-specific Used CSS as well as Used CSS for the desktop.
 Both CSS files will be stored on the server's disk in /cache/used-css/.

 Using Remove Unused CSS with Preload Fonts